Wis. GOP Senators Outmaneuver Missing Democrats

 SHAPIRO: Well, as we heard in the tape at the top of this interview, the protestors were furious.
 Did they see this coming?

-Mr. PETER RICKMAN (Graduate Student/Union Activist): The way - the unprecedented way that Republican leadership here contravene fundamental, basic standards of democracy, has turned people from being inspired to take action against an unrepresentative government, thats looking to take away their rights, to just being angry enough to mobilize in a whole new way.
+PETER RICKMAN: The way - the unprecedented way that Republican leadership here contravene fundamental, basic standards of democracy, has turned people from being inspired to take action against an unrepresentative government, that's looking to take away their rights, to just being angry enough to mobilize in a whole new way.

 SHAPIRO: Shawn, is the bill now law?
 If now, what are the next steps?